By Donny Kwok and Alison Leung

 J.P.
 Morgan acted as financial adviser to the buyer.

-SABMiller shares were up 0.9 percent at 1530 GMT, outpacing a 0.6 percent gain in the broader London market.
-SABMiller has a 49 percent stake in the CR Snow joint venture.
+SABMiller shares were up 1.0 percent at 1255 GMT, outpacing a 0.6 percent gain in the broader London market.